Svinci131/data_cube_code_challenge/README.md

 ```

-### ASSUMPTIONS
+## ASSUMPTIONS

   1. Order of locations matters.
 The first location is your origin, the last location is your final destination.
   _(So if given:
   [ Maine, Arizona, New York], you must go in order even though [ Maine, New York, Arizona] would be faster)._

-  2. Locations will be given in forms the google api can accept.
+  2. Locations will be given in formats the Google API can accept.

   3. If you can drive you must drive otherwise you must take a plane.